Notice of a Change Healthcare Third-Party Incident

 Get a Diagnosis

 Between 10% and 15% of adults worldwide are affected by IBS, but the majority do not seek medical care, so they remain undiagnosed or unaware they have a real condition.
-“We estimate that approximately 75% of people in the U.S. with IBS have yet to be definitively or accurately diagnosed,” states Darren M. Brenner, MD, director of the Neurogastroenterology and Motility Program at the Digestive Health Center at Northwestern Memorial Hospital.
+“We estimate that approximately 75% of people in the United States with IBS have yet to be definitively or accurately diagnosed,” states Darren M. Brenner, MD, director of the Neurogastroenterology and Motility Program at the Digestive Health Center at Northwestern Memorial Hospital.

 The effective management of IBS begins with an accurate diagnosis.
 Dr. Brenner explains that this involves using an established set of criteria called the ROME criteria.
 These criteria make sure patients have symptoms consistent with IBS.
 It is also important to rule out signs or symptoms that indicate another diagnosis.